 A service project should “reach out” – outside the troop and Scouting, benefitting the community.
 Projects that help our troop or a BSA property could qualify as a leadership project, but wouldn’t be used as community service.
-The service project also cannot be “routine labor," or something you would do anyway.
+The service project also shouldn’t be “routine labor” or something you would do anyway.
 The project should not be performed for a business, be of a commercial nature, or be a fundraiser.
-Fundraising is allowed only for securing materials or supplies needed to carry out your project, but at the Eagle level has to be approved by the Council.)
+(Fundraising is allowed for securing materials or supplies needed to carry out your project, but at the Eagle level has to be approved by the Council.)

 You should discuss your service project ideas with the troop’s Service Project Coordinator or the Scoutmaster before investing a lot of time planning the project.
-He can provide guidance to help you select and plan your service project.
+They can provide guidance to help you select and plan your service project.

 After you have talked with the Service Project Coordinator and have a written proposal, present it to the Troop Committee during a troop meeting for their feedback and approval.
-Bring at least 5 copies of your proposal write-up.
-The committee may ask you to make changes or even come back and present again if there are major concerns.
-Once the project is approved and dates set, announce the dates and times on the listserv.
-However, you need to also ask people directly and recruit by phone or in person - don't rely on the listserv for recruiting helpers.
+Bring copies of your proposal write-up.
+The committee may ask you to make changes or even come back and present again if there are major concerns or questions that you aren’t ready to answer.
+You can use the Service Project Proposal form to present a non-Eagle project proposal to the Troop Committee, and the Eagle Scout Project Workbook for Eagle.

 Think about the following things as you plan and perform your project:

-- Is the project following the plan?
+Is the project following the plan?
 If not, what changes are being made?